 - Subscription.
 Ritual and Care/Of only offer subscriptions, and The Honest Company has an optional subscription.
-This means you won’t run of pills out in the middle of the month.
+This means you won’t run out of pills out in the middle of the month.
 Plus, you’ll enjoy the convenience of the vitamins showing up at your house, instead of having to run to the pharmacy all the time.

 - Better Sourcing.
 These companies take a lot of pride in explaining the sources for their ingredients.
 Both Ritual and Care/Of have maps on their website showing where they get their different minerals and nutrients.
 And The Honest Company is known for having ethical product sourcing.

 - Extra Testing.
 Ritual and Care/Of write about how they test their materials before making their products, checking to make sure the ingredient is what it is intended to be, and Ritual makes it clear they also check to make sure there are not contaminants like heavy metals.

 - Pricing.
 These are more expensive than more “ordinary” vitamins.
 For example, you can get Nature Made Women’s Multivitamins on Amazon for about half the price at less than $8 a bottle.

 - New Companies.
 The Honest Company, Ritual and Care/Of are all venture capital backed startups.
 These types of companies do not always stay in business for more than a few years, so it is possible the product you grow to love may no longer be available in the future.

 If you eat a well-balanced diet and are looking for a place to start, I’d recommend Ritual.
 Their sourcing is truly inspiring, with ingredients in the Ritual prenatal coming from places like Pisticci, Italy (that’s where they get the Folate in the prenatal) and Odgen, Utah (the Iron).
 You can read our review of Ritual, or click below to try either their multivitamin or their prenatal vitamin for 30 days risk-free.